 Driving without insurance is against the law in Alabama, yet many drivers continue to drive without coverage.
 Uninsured drivers in Alabama face a $200 fine for the first offense, $300 for the second offense, and $400 for the third and any subsequent offenses.
 Failure to pay the fine will result in a suspended license.

 The state of Alabama recently enacted these new penalties in an attempt to combat the high number of uninsured drivers in the state.
-Unfortunately, Alabama ranks 6th for the highest percentage of uninsured drivers in the U.S.
+Unfortunately, Alabama ranks 6th in the U.S. for most uninsured motorists.

 - How many Alabama drivers are uninsured?
 18.4%.